 Piercings have been a big trend in the recent past- and are touted to remain so for a while to come.

 And why not?
 Piercings allow people to show their personality and to enjoy some classy jewelry at the same time.
 The workplace has also opened up.
-While some piercings were frowned upon a few decades back, the workplace we have today is slightly more accepting of piercings and other quirky fashion decisions.
+While some piercings have frowned upon a few decades back, the workplace we have today is slightly more accepting of piercings and other quirky fashion decisions.